-Tripoli springs upset to win $1M Pacific Classic at Del Mar
+Tripoli springs upset to win Pacific Classic at Del Mar

 Tizamagician returned $7.60 and $5.20.
 Dr. Post, who shipped in from New York for trainer Todd Pletcher, paid $4.20 to show.

+“He kind of lost interest on the backstretch, so I thought I had no horse,” jockey Joel Rosario said.
+“But when I wheeled him outside, he gave me a strong finish.
+I don’t know how to explain it.”

+Magic On Tap, trained by six-time Pacific Classic winner Bob Baffert, finished last in the nine-horse field.
+Earlier in the day, filly Private Mission won the $100,000 Torrey Pines Stakes to give Baffert his first stakes victory of the summer meet.

-Tripoli finished second in the San Diego Handicap last month at Del Mar in his stakes debut.
+Tripoli didn’t race as a 2-year-old, and then ran on turf in his first 11 starts before being switched to dirt in June.
+He finished second in the San Diego Handicap last month at Del Mar in his stakes debut.
+The colt has four wins in 14 career starts and earnings of $811,960.

+“This horse has matured and just keeps coming along, and today he proved himself,” co-owner Kostas Hronis said.
+“We didn’t know if he could go a mile and a quarter, but today we found out.”

 It was the third win in the race for owner Hronis Racing, whose Accelerate won in 2018 and Higher Power in 2019.